What is the Endocannabinoid System?

 Also condensed in the reward, memory and fear-regulating centers of your brain, CB1 receptors can help blank out the frightful memories in response to a threat such as that associated with post-traumatic stress disorder.

-While CBD does not directly interact with the CB1 receptors, it can boost the levels of anandamide, which in turn acts on the CB1 receptors and extinguishes the fearful memories.
+While CBD does not directly interact with the CB1 receptors, it can boost the levels of anandamide, which in turn acts on the CB1 receptors.

 Modifying your sensitivity to pain